UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Related Work

-\textbf{AI-assisted ultrasound diagnosis.} Unlike scanning, AI-assisted ultrasound diagnosis~\cite{christensen2024vision,jiao2024usfm,peng2022h,chen2023rethinking,peng2024multi} has developed much faster due to the abundance of available data.
+\textbf{AI-assisted ultrasound diagnosis.} Unlike scanning, AI-assisted ultrasound diagnosis~\cite{christensen2024vision,jiao2024usfm,dong2026hypergraph,chen2023rethinking,peng2024multi} has developed much faster due to the abundance of available data.
 For instance, Christensen et al. \cite{christensen2024vision} proposed a vision-language foundation model EchoCLIP for echocardiogram interpretation.
 EchoCLIP is a strong cardiac diagnosis model trained with over 1 million video-text pairs from 224K echocardiography studies across a decade of clinical care.
 Meanwhile, Jiao et al. proposed USFM~\cite{jiao2024usfm}, a universal ultrasound foundation model designed for multi-task and multi-organ applications.
-These powerful diagnostic foundation models learn visual features useful for ultrasound scanning, so we include them in comparisons.
+These two powerful diagnostic foundation models \cite{christensen2024vision,jiao2024usfm} learn visual features useful for ultrasound scanning, so we include them in the experimental section for comparison.